spyrofyf/homework/README.md

 ```sh
 npm run dev
 ```
 It's time!
 It's time to try this game!
 (A boring meme from my game)
+By the way, I found this game requires high computer configuration to achieve a smooth gaming experience.
+However, if your computer cannot run it smoothly or you are a victim of mac, don't worry.
+I have record the whole content of the game (all the 3 endings!).
+Check it in video folder.